ianfnelson/blog.iannelson.uk/content/posts/2022-10-01-funny-things-my-kids-have-said.md

 Ben: &#8220;DAD!
 Can I have some cheese?&#8221;
 Me: &#8220;OK.&#8221;
-Ben: &#8220;And when you&#8217;re done getting my cheese, can you put a show on TV for me, &#8216;cos there are commercials on.&#8221;
+Ben: &#8220;And when you’re done getting my cheese, can you put a show on TV for me, &#8216;cos there are commercials on.&#8221;
-Me: &#8220;Oh OK, we can&#8217;t have you watching commercials, we know how susceptible you are!
+Me: &#8220;Oh OK, we can’t have you watching commercials, we know how susceptible you are!
 What are the commercials talking about?&#8221;
 Ben: &#8220;Cheese.&#8221;

 _March 2011_